 Net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
-Since dividends are declared, paid and set aside among the holders of shares of common stock and Class A Common Stock pro-rata on an as-if-converted basis, the two-class method of computing net loss per share is not required.
+Since dividends are declared, paid and set aside among the holders of shares of common stock and Class A common shares pro-rata on an as-if-converted basis, the two-class method of computing net loss per share is not required.
 Diluted net loss per share does not reflect the effect of shares of common stock to be issued upon the exercise of warrants or outstanding Class A preferred shares, as their inclusion would be anti-dilutive.
-There are 670,191 warrants outstanding and 250,000 Class A preferred shares outstanding as of September 30, 2015, respectively which are excluded from the computations of net loss per share.
+There are 5,253,935 and 2,243,664 warrants outstanding as of March 31, 2017 and December 31, 2016, respectively, and 250,000 Class A preferred shares outstanding as of March 31, 2017 and December 31, 2016 which are excluded from the computations of net loss per share.